Kim-Antao/StayFit/README.md

 # StayFit

 Struggling to gain weight? or Gained a few extra kgs during lockdown?
 You have come to the right place.
-Waiting for you is a customised excercise and nutrition plan-all you need to get back in shape at home.
+Waiting for you are an array of things you will need to get back in shape at home.

-Subscribe and see other members reach their targets.
-#motivate_and_get_motivated.

 Stay safe and workout at home

 ## UX

-This service is created keeping into consideration all dietary requirements.
-The user is provided with a list of subscriptions to choose from.

 Below are some user stories :
 1. __User wants to signup :__
     User will choose the signup option from the navigation, fill the fields and click on the signup button. if the field values are valid, a confirmation email will be sent to the user.
 Upon confirmation, the user's information will be stored on their profile page

 1. __User wants to login :__
     User chooses login from navigation, will be redirected to the login form.
 The user will enter the details and press on submit.
 If the values are correct, the user will be logged in to the system

 1. __User wants to update his profile :__
     User clicks on my account in the navigation, chooses profile.
 Updates the desired fields, If the values entered are valid, a success message will be displayed.